WolframRavenwolf/AI-Hotkeys/README.md

     - Any other file from your computer that you've copied to your clipboard which can be uploaded by pasting into the input field

   This feature gives you control over what and when to submit to Perplexity.

-- **Take Screenshot (Win + Ctrl + Q):** This shortcut is a handy alternative to the PrintScreen key, which you should have configured for screenshot capture.
-Its main benefit is that you don't have to reach across the keyboard.
-With this setup, you can do everything with one hand:

-  - Press **Win + Ctrl + Q** to take a screenshot
-  - Press **Win + Q** to open Perplexity
-  - Press **Ctrl + V** to paste the screenshot

-  This method keeps your hand in one place, making the whole process quicker and easier.

 - **Search Dictionary (Win + B):** Searches the Merriam-Webster dictionary (or Duden in the German-language version).